N8Grant/TripodsREU/documents/Week4/week4.md

 I am now thinking how I can further seperate these groups from those who died and those who lived within the -1 BAP1 group.
 I will do the same thing as before and use decision trees to find high entropy decisions.
 So what I will do is use the mutation data instead and the labels will be living or deceased, 1 or 0.
 Maybe within the groups I can find another gene which might signifiy a pathway which distinguishes the groups even more.
 TBC

 ## Try to Identify New Pathways
-One gene that I found in the BAP1 -1 subgroup which "seems' do decrease surviveability is DCHS2 while the p-value tests dont seem to have very low values, the visualizations start to paint a different picture.
-The variance in disease survival months is decreeased significantly between the -1 group and the 0 group.
+One gene that I found in the BAP1 -1 subgroup which "seems' do decrease surviveabilit y is DCHS2 while the p-value tests dont seem to have very low values, the visualizations start to paint a different picture.
+The variance in disease survival months is decreased significantly between the -1 group and the 0 group.

 Another gene that I found was the POMK gene.
 This gene yeilded statistically significant results in both the DSS and also the surviveability.
 So as a subset of patients it might be interesting to look at.
 There were 3 groups, 0, -1, and 1.
 The -1 group only contained one patient so it might not be as interesting to look at.
 The 0 group had 6 patients, all of who survived, and the 1 group had 37 16 of whom survived and 21 who did not.
 After running a proportion test on these numbers, the p value was .00988.
 As for the DSS teh two groups had a p-value of .04457.
 Sample size is definitley a big factor here, but if there are differences that large just based off of a couple of samples then there may be something here.
+POMK by itself was also identified as a high entropy gene in both the ensemble findings and also the hugo findings.

 Survival Rates of the two groups: